 It’s no secret that we love everything to do with LEGO, so when Simon moved out of his nursery and into Judah’s room we decided to make his old room a LEGO room!
-Ben built the built-in desk for building LEGO sets and we can also clear it for other family activities, like puzzles and homework.
+Ben built the built-in desk for us to sit and build LEGO sets and we can also clear it for other family activities, like puzzles and homework.
 Ben wrote the rest of this post to show you how he did it.

 If you love LEGO, too, make sure you check out our LEGOLAND Florida Resort review from earlier this year!

-Paint the room.
-I found a Sherwin Williams color that’s close to Lego red (SW 6869) and a grey that matched (SW 6005).
-I painted one wall red, and the three other ways grey.
+Paint the LEGO room.
+I found a Sherwin Williams color that’s close to LEGO red (SW 6869) and a grey that matched (SW 6005).
+I painted one wall red, and the three other walls grey.

-If you are building the cabinets, be sure to prime the wood with an oil based primer on the plywood.
+If you are building the cabinets for your LEGO room, be sure to prime the wood with an oil based primer on the plywood.
 Then, paint the cabinets with a bright white to provide a nice contrast with the red and grey walls.